AnimalRightsDevelopers/ARN-Backend/README.md

 # ARN-Backend
-Backend for the project AnimalRightsNetwork built in Node.js
+Backend for the project AnimalRescueNetwork built in Node.js